 I’ll keep this short…The mechanics of walking (rucking) do indeed differ from the mechanics of running due to the fact that one foot is always on the ground while walking, however, not much else changes.

 Okay so since I’m going to be required to walk loooong distances with a pack on my back I must have to just go out and walk long distances with a pack on my back, right?
 Turns out, no, you don’t.
 Oh and don’t just take my word for it, the NSCA agrees with me.
-Check out their article titled Physical Training to Optimize Load Carriage in the Tactical Operator.

 …the higher intensity, lower volume groups improved the greatest in the progressive load march test compared to the lower intensity, higher volume groups.
 In addition, the higher frequency (once per week) training groups made significantly greater improvements in the physical performance outcome measures than the lower frequency (bimonthly) groups.
 These findings suggest that improvement in load carriage performance is highly dependent on training intensity (load), followed by training frequency (sessions per week), and then by training volume (distance).